Valourite/dynamic-models/README.md

 Key Features:

 - **Dynamic Model Creation** - Allow the same model to host different values on different instances
-- **Version control** - New version created automatically when the schemas of model types are modified
+- **Version control** - The ability to implement custom version control code when the model type changes, or use the default strategy implemented.
 - **Response storage** - Separate table for model instance values with schema versioning
 - **Visual builder** - Repeatable model type sections and fields
 - **Type safety** - Strongly typed fields with validation support